 There are plenty of cocktails you can argue about among friends.
-But the longest running debate is always going to be how to order or make the perfect martini
+But the longest running debate is always going to be how to order,make, and serve the perfect martini.

-.
-Despite what we’ve all thought at one point or another, none of us are Bond, James Bond, so we shouldn’t order drinks as such.
+And when it comes to the drink itself, despite what we’ve all thought at one point or another, none of us are Bond, James Bond, so we shouldn’t order drinks as such.
 Furthermore, no one in their right mind would order a spirit forward cocktail “shaken not stirred” because, if you’ve ever mixed your own drinks, you know that’s complete nonsense.
-That said, you absolutely should try a Vesper Martini because the combo of gin / vodka with Lillet and a twist is delicious… despite the fact it won’t make you a secret agent.
+That said, you absolutely should try a Vesper Martini because the combo of gin/vodka with Lillet and a twist is delicious… despite the fact it won’t make you a secret agent.

 The Cocktail: Vesper Martini